alan-turing-institute/cluster-code/docs/queries.md

 IOError: [Errno 2] No such file or directory: ''
 ```

-then check for blank lines in `oids.txt` and, if there are any, then remove them.
+then check for blank lines in `files.txt` and, if there are any, then remove them.